Vohsty/hood/README.md

-AWWWARDS
+LOOP
 ===================
 ## Description
-Awwards is a web application that allows users to share their projects and have them reviewed.
-The best projects are displayed for users to see.
+Loop is a web application that allows users to keep in touch wiyh everything going on in the neighbourhood.
+Members can post incidents in their respective neighbourhoods, get security information, as wee as business info.

 ------------------------------------------------------------------------

 ## Features

-+ [x] Posting projects to be reviewed.
++ [x] Posting incidents that have occurred in the neeighbourhood.
-+ [x] Voting on projects.
-+ [x] Ranking of projects.
++ [x] Grouping users in respective neighbourhoods.
++ [x] Business and service providers can be advertised.
++ [x] users can switch neighbourhoods when they move out.
 + [x] User authentication system: login and sign up.
 + [x] Django admin dashboard for site management.